DS4200-S22/hw-03-tara/README.md

 # hw-03
 hw-03 - HTML+CSS &amp; Marks+Channels

-Link to GitHub Pages: `[insert your clickable hyperlink here]`
+Link to GitHub Pages: * [hw-03 webpage](https://ds4200-s22.github.io/hw-03-tara/)

 ## Purpose

-The purpose of this assignment is practice more advanced HTML and CSS, and to practive decomposing a visualization into marks and channels.
+The purpose of this assignment is practice more advanced HTML and CSS, and to practice decomposing a visualization into marks and channels.

 ## Instructions

 1. Background material to support this assignment is provided below in the Resources section.

-1. You can find a reference for what your final webpage should look like and how it should behanve in the "reference" folder.
+1. You can find a reference for what your final webpage should look like and how it should behave in the "reference" folder.

 1. Create a GitHub Page for your repo and add the link to your GitHub Page above where you see `[insert your clickable hyperlink here]`.